eventalapp/evental/README.md

 - adjust session times when event date is moved
 - organizers can edit user with no email or no password (as the account is unclaimed/inactive)
-- attach people -> create attendee -> create role dialog is under try to make your own event, be a user
+- attach people -> create attendee -> create role dialog is under
+- unique venue names
+- sort labels in dropdowns
+- trim trailing whitespace from text fields
+- search by name debounce (see if reart query has debounce built in?) try to make your own event, be a user

 ## DB Pushing